-Tamil Nadu is best placed to exploit the boom in offshore wind energy
+Tamil Nadu should exploit the boom in offshore wind energy

-In the past decade, the offshore wind market has grown at a fast pace and is currently seeing rapid growth in Asia.
-The potential in India is large - NIWE has recently launched a wind potential map for India based on a hub height of 120 m, with a total potential estimated at 695 GW.
+In the past decade, the global offshore wind market has significantly expanded and is currently seeing rapid growth in Asia.
+India's offshore wind potential is considerable.
+NIWE has recently launched a wind potential map for India based on a hub height of 120 m, with a total potential estimated at 695 GW.
 Of this, Tamil Nadu alone could contribute around 68 GW.
-Tamil Nadu has wind speed ranging from 8.66 m/sec at 100 m hub height to 9m/sec at 120 m hub height - better wind generation potential (and wind speed) than Gujarat.
+Tamil Nadu has wind speed ranging from 8.66 m/sec at 100 m hub height to 9m/sec at 120 m hub height.
+After Tamil Nadu, the next state with significant offshore wind generation potential and wind speed is Gujarat.
 NIWE has also completed a study to evaluate the potential for near-shore wind energy deployment.
-Around 5 zones near ports have been identified that can accommodate 1800 MW (at capacity utilization factor of 30%).
+Five zones near ports have been identified to accommodate 1800 MW (at a capacity utilization factor (CUF) of 30%).

 Leveraging technological innovations

-From data analytics to power generation – this sector has witnessed tremendous innovations in the last few years.
-LIDAR data accuracy has improved in recent times.
-Many other concepts such as floating offshore wind technology, achieving higher efficiencies in wind turbine size have reduced the LCOE by 66% since 2014.
-Integrating wind into the grid through digitalization, building interconnectors to strengthen the grid and integrating energy storage solutions are three key areas to accelerate the growth of offshore wind energy in India.
+From data analytics to power generation – this offshore wind energy sector has witnessed tremendous innovations in the last few years.
+LIDAR data accuracy has improved significantly in recent times.
+Other concepts, such as floating offshore wind technology and achieving higher efficiencies in wind turbine size, have reduced the LCOE by 66% since 2014.
+Integrating wind into the grid through digitization, building interconnectors to strengthen the grid, and integrating energy storage solutions are three critical areas to accelerate the growth of offshore wind energy in India.

 Wind energy will benefit from scaling up

-In the case of onshore wind, the turbine accounts for 70% of the cost, while the infrastructure accounts for the remaining 30%.
+In onshore wind projects, the turbine accounts for 70% of the cost, while the surrounding infrastructure accounts for the remaining 30%.
 In the case of offshore wind, the reverse is true.
-The cost of the pilot and initial projects in India could be high due to the absence of a domestic market, but India needs to start with at least 100 MW and then scale the installation numbers and sizes.
-As capacity is scaled, the costs would stabilize and could further come down once the ecosystem around offshore wind is developed.
-Alok Kumar from DNVGL, rightly pointed that “offshore wind market is highly capital intensive and is not a one-time investment, but one needs to develop an effective stakeholder engagement strategy to get everyone on board”.
-There is a significant opportunity for the supply chain to grow in areas largely serviced or supplied from overseas at present.
-However, India needs to overcome long project lead times and investment horizons limit to accelerate the transition.
+The pilot and initial projects in India could be high cost, due to the absence of a domestic market.
+The Indian government needs to start pilot projects up to about 100 MW and then scale the numbers and sizes of installation.
+As offshore wind generation capacity is enhanced, costs will stabilize and further decrease as the ecosystem around offshore wind grows.
+As Alok Kumar from DNVGL pointed out, "the offshore wind market is highly capital intensive and is not a one-time investment.
+One needs to develop an effective stakeholder engagement strategy to get everyone on board".
+There is a significant opportunity for the offshore wind supply chain to grow.
+For this to happen, India will need to overcome long project lead times and investment horizons limits.

 What India could learn from other nations

 Governments across Europe and Asia have set ambitious targets for expansion within the offshore wind sector.
-Taiwan has been quite aggressive on planning and adoption of offshore wind.
-Liming Qiao and Alastair Dutton, Global Wind Energy Council (GWEC) laid out the reasons for successful implementation of offshore wind globally and learnings for India:
+Taiwan has been aggressive in planning and adoption of offshore wind.
+Liming Qiao and Alastair Dutton, Global Wind Energy Council (GWEC), laid out the reasons for successful implementation of offshore wind globally and learnings for India:

 - Aggressive targets and regulations.